Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 A result of greater than 90% may seem reasonable, but the goal is to achieve almost 100% accuracy.

 Physical Inventory vs. Cycle Counting

-A physical inventory counts all stock one time a year.
+A physical inventory counts all stock in a building, usually once or twice a year.
 Cycle counting counts small, preselected sections of inventory multiple times a year, sometimes as often as daily.

 Performing only a physical inventory is a good choice for companies with minimal inventory.
 If you can easily count your stock without closing and inconveniencing clients, schedule and perform an annual inventory.
 For more information on conducting physical inventories, read NetSuite Best Practices: Annual Physical Inventory Counts.

 “If you are not performing your cycle counts correctly or they keep indicating inventory discrepancies, perform a full physical inventory to determine your actual inventory position,” Conway advises.
 “If your company does not have a robust cycle counting policy or procedure in place, you should perform a full physical inventory audit as part of an ERP implementation plan.
 This practice helps ensure you are starting with quality data.”

 There are a number of advantages of a cycle count over a physical count — it saves time while helping you improve inventory accuracy and deliver product reliably — and there are a number of different approaches to cycle counting.
 Many companies perform cycle counting in addition to an annual physical count, often a good approach for those who have a solid grasp on their inventory.